 In November 1992, Fr.
 Palmer-Buckle was nominated first Bishop of the newly created Catholic Diocese of Koforidua, carved out of the Catholic Archdiocese of Accra, and on January 6, 1993, he was ordained to the Episcopacy in the St. Peter’s Basilica, in the Vatican City, Italy by His Holiness, Pope John Paul II of blessed memory.

 From 1994 to 2004, the Most Reverend Palmer-Buckle was the Bishop-Chairman for the Department of Socio-Economic Development of the Catholic Bishop’s Conference, and from 1995 to 2003 he was for two terms President of Caritas Africa Region and First Vice President of Caritas International, a federation of 198 member-organisations in 154 countries all over the world with headquarters in the Vatican City.

 In May 2002, he was appointed one of the 9-member National Reconciliation Commission (NRC) of Ghana by His Excellency John Agyekum KUFOUR, President of the Republic of Ghana, to help bring reconciliation and healing of the past to fellow Ghanaians.
 He served on this commission till October 2004, when it concluded the assignment and submitted the report.

 In November 2004, Bishop Palmer-Buckle was elected Vice President of Ghana Catholic Bishops’ Conference, and made the Bishop-Chairman of the Justice and Peace Commission of the Conference.

 On March 30, 2005, he was appointed Metropolitan Archbishop of Accra by His Holiness John Paul II of blessed memory.

-Currently He have been elected to be the Archbishop of Cape Coast on May 11, 2018, by His Holiness Pope Francis.
+Currently he is the Metropolitan Archbishop of Cape Coast, appointed on May 11, 2018, by His Holiness Pope Francis.